 Housing and Battered Women: Using Housing Vouchers to Assist Battered Women Move From Welfare to Work

 This was written to provide domestic violence advocates with information and strategies to promote the use of HUD's new welfare-to-work housing vouchers as a resource to assist battered women receiving public assistance.
 The paper identifies barriers faced by many battered women as they attempt to move from welfare to work and identifies how the new voucher program can help women overcome these obstacles.

 The paper includes a short research review outlining studies showing that vouchers are a highly effective form of assistance.

 The piece covers non-physical modifications such as reinstatement on waiting lists, assistance in finding an accessible unit, referral services, voucher terms, exception payment standards, higher utility allowances, live-in aides, and renting from a blood relative.
 Basic strategies for requesting reasonable accommodations are also provided.
 Advocates may find this article helpful for working with PHA's and with survivors and their family members with disabilities.

 Available from: Contact the NRCDV at 1-800-537-2238 and 1-800-553-2508 (TTY)

-The booklet includes chapters on strategies to increase utilization of Housing Choice Vouchers, responsibilities under fair housing laws, relevant information on the Medicaid program, and implications of the US Supreme Court decision in Olmstead v.
+This booklet offers information on strategies to increase utilization of Housing Choice Vouchers, responsibilities under fair housing laws, relevant information on the Medicaid program, and implications of the US Supreme Court decision in Olmstead v.
 L.C.
-The guide also integrates the chapter information into a user-friendly "frequently asked questions" section.